Crispy seared chicken thighs in a creamy white wine sauce with bacon, mushrooms and onions. Serve with plenty of extra bread for dipping!

 Season the chicken thighs on both sides with salt and pepper.
 Heat a large sauté pan over medium heat, add the olive oil and heat through.
 Add the chicken to the pan, skin side down.
 Brown the chicken thighs until the skin is crisp and golden brown, about 6 minutes.
 Flip the chicken and continue to cook until browned, about an additional 4 minutes.
 Remove the browned chicken to a plate and set aside.

-To serve, divide the chicken thighs into shallow bowls with plenty of sauce ladled over the top.
+Add the cream and stir to combine.
+Remove the pan from the heat, discard the bay leaf, and season to taste with salt and pepper.
+Top with the parsley.
+Divide the chicken thighs into shallow bowls with plenty of sauce ladled over the top.
 Serve with bread on the side for dipping in the extra sauce.

 Notes: